NGC 3521 as the Milky Way near twin: spectral energy distribution from UV to radio decameter ranges: Discussion

+As noted in Section~\ref{sec:nucleus}, we did not include Chandra data in the SED model for the X-ray range and analyzed the nuclear emission of NGC~3521 separately.
+In addition to the archival survey data, the NGC~3521 was previously monitored with the Ukrainian Zeiss-600 telescope at the Terskol Observatory during 2021--2022, including a 3-h r-band sequence obtained on 2022 February 11 \citep{Pastoven2024}.
+Using ZTF ($g,r,i$) and NEOWISE (W1, W2) multi-epoch photometry, we detected statistically significant color--magnitude correlations (Fig.~\ref{fig:cmd_row_twocol}; Table~\ref{tab:ztfwise}), demonstrating genuine variability of the central emission component over 2014--2025.

+In a highly inclined, dusty host with a composite H {\sc ii}/LINER nucleus (see Section~\ref{sec:Intro}), PSF-integrated photometry is expected to be strongly diluted by host starlight and affected by internal reddening, naturally producing a red mean continuum while enhancing bluer-when-brighter (BWB) trends when a compact blue variable component is presented.
+The median optical spectral indices, $\alpha_{gr}=2.28\pm0.02$ and $\alpha_{ri}=1.82\pm0.06$, confirm a red optical continuum within the $\sim$3\arcsec\ ZTF PSF, whereas the mid-IR spectral index $\alpha_{\rm MIR}=-1.97\pm0.01$ is close to the Rayleigh--Jeans limit ($\alpha=-2$ for $F_\nu\propto\nu^{-\alpha}$), implying that the integrated 3--5 $\mu$m emission within the 7.5\arcsec\ WISE PSF is dominated by stellar continuum rather than hot-dust (torus) emission (Table~\ref{tab:ztfwise}).
+The negative spectral-index responses to brightening, ${\rm d}\alpha/{\rm d}(-g)=-2.78\pm0.34$ and ${\rm d}\alpha/{\rm d}(-{\rm W1})=-2.13\pm0.37$, quantify the BWB behavior and support a scenario in which a weak, intrinsically bluer nuclear continuum varies atop a comparatively stable, reddened host background.

 Similar behavior has been observed in the center of our Galaxy, around the SgrA SMBH.
-Observations in the IR from 2014 to 2025 showed constant variability in brightness on timescales from seconds to months, interpreted as resulting from changes in the inner accretion disk.
-According to JWST data from 2023–2024, correlated fluctuations were detected at wavelengths of 2.1 and 4.8 $\mu$m, with a phase shift between them, indicating several emission mechanisms near the event horizon \citep{YusefZadeh2025}.
-In 2019, observations from the Keck telescope recorded the highest near-IR brightness of Sgr A* in over 20 years, with rapid flux variations up to 75-fold over two hours \citep{Do2019}.
+The highest near-IR brightness of Sgr A* over 20 years, with rapid flux variations up to 75-fold over two hours, was recorded during observations with the Keck telescope \citep{Do2019}.
+According to JWST observational data from 2023–2024, correlated fluctuations were detected at wavelengths of 2.1 and 4.8 $\mu$m, with a phase shift between them, indicating several emission mechanisms near the event horizon \citep{YusefZadeh2025}.